alfredodiaz53/big-bang/README.md

 Big Bang also builds tooling around the testing and validation of Big Bang packages.
 These tools are provided as-is, without support.

 Big Bang is intended to be used for deploying and maintaining a DoD hardened and approved set of packages into a Kubernetes cluster.
 Deployment and configuration of ingress/egress, load balancing, policy auditing, logging, monitoring, etc. are handled via Big Bang.
 Additional packages (e.g. ArgoCD, GitLab) can also be enabled and customized to extend Big Bang's baseline.
-Once deployed, the customer can use the Kubernetes cluster to add mission specific applications.
+Once deployed, the Kubernetes cluster can be used to add mission specific applications.

 Additional information can be found at [Big Bang Docs](https://docs-bigbang.dso.mil) and [here](./docs/README.md).